 Becca Duffy ’16 followed her passion for collections and curation to the Winterthur Graduate Program in American Material Culture.
 Following her 2018 graduation, Becca returned to Winterthur Museum, Garden & Library as the Sewell C. Biggs Curatorial Fellow.
 She currently serves as Education Coordinator at the Read House & Gardens in Historic New Castle, Delaware and consults on exhibitions at the Winterthur Museum, including the timely 2019-20 installation, "Hamilton & Burr: Who Wrote Their Stories?"

-Jake Farias ’16 is a Teaching Fellow at Nativity Preparatory School of New Bedford (Massachusetts), an independent, tuition-free middle school for boys from low-income families.
-As a Teaching Fellow, Jake teaches 3-4 class periods a day, coaches athletics, facilitates afternoon activities, and serves as an academic advisor to a small group of students.
+Jake Farias ’16 is Assistant Director of Telemarketing at Boston College, where he oversees the student caller team.
+Jake previously served as a Teaching Fellow at Nativity Preparatory School of New Bedford (Massachusetts), an independent, tuition-free middle school for boys from low-income families.

 Amelia Grabowski ’13 works for the Smithsonian National Museum of American History as a member of the Social Media Team.
 She was previously employed at the National Museum of Civil War Medicine, where she was responsible for planning and programming at the newly-opened Clara Barton’s Missing Soldiers’ Office.
 She earned a Master's degree in Public Humanities from Brown University in 2015.
 Amelia has worked on the Lower East Side Tenement Museum's Tour and Discussion program, the Guantanamo Public Memory Project, projects for two different state humanities councils, and several community-based oral history projects centering on issues of social justice.
 In recognition of her accomplishments in the field, she was awarded Brown University’s Master’s Award for Engaged Citizenship and Community Service in 2015.